JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 Elements as high as 112 have been produced by other means and all are highly unstable.
 Element 101, (mendelevium-256) was produced in 1955 by helium ion bombardment of einsteinium-253.
 Element 102 (nobelium) was produced by bombarding element 96 (curium) with carbon atoms.

-It is doubtful whether this type of reaction occurs "naturally" even in supernova explosions.
+It is doubtful whether this type of reaction occurs “naturally” even in supernova explosions.
 That it can be done in the laboratory is a tribute to the ingenuity of  the people involved.
 In a recent publication, it was stated that new elements with half lives less than 10 microseconds can be identified even if, out of 10 billion trials, only two nuclei fuse together once to form a superheavy new element.
 The single atom so produced will be both detected and identified!1

 The possibility for these superheavy elements occurring naturally in novae explosions may be remote.
 And even if they were produced, the product would usually decay in an instant.

-The Urantia papers use that word "instant" and its derivatives in many different contexts.
-For example, they say that human beings, "from a cosmic perspective, are born, live, and die in a relative instant of time."
+The Urantia papers use that word “instant” and its derivatives in many different contexts.
+For example, they say that human beings, “from a cosmic perspective, are born, live, and die in a relative instant of time.”
 In terms of a cosmic perspective, elements above 100, and quite a few below, can exist for only a relative instant of time and many scarcely or not at all.

-The important point about the 100 elements comment is that, when made, it was "prophetic."
+The important point about the 100 elements comment is that, when made, it was “prophetic.”
 The Fermi theory about neutron capture and beta decay had been established in 1937 with the production of technetium from molybdenum.
 However its cessation at element 100 was not empirically established until the mid-1950's.
-Hence there was only very meager and uncertain evidence for an "expert" to use the concept in the Papers.
+Hence there was only very meager and uncertain evidence for an “expert” to use the concept in the Papers.

 ## References

 1. Armbruster, P., and F.P.
-Hessberger, "Making New Elements."
+Hessberger, “Making New Elements.”
 Scientific American 279 (3) 50.
 (1998)

 # Piltdown Man

-A highly topical subject of public and scientific interest in the 1930's was the "missing link" concept, the fossil evidence that would indisputably tie human evolution to that of our "cousins," the ape family.
+A highly topical subject of public and scientific interest in the 1930's was the “missing link” concept, the fossil evidence that would indisputably tie human evolution to that of our “cousins,” the ape family.

-In Bain et al., "The Science Content of The Urantia Book" (1991), we drew attention to the fact that in their discussion of our evolution, the Urantia Papers mention Java man, Peking man, Heidelberg man, Cromagnon man, and Neanderthal man but fail to mention the one that was the most topical of them all in the mid 1930's—the Piltdown man.
+In Bain et al., “The Science Content of The Urantia Book” (1991), we drew attention to the fact that in their discussion of our evolution, the Urantia Papers mention Java man, Peking man, Heidelberg man, Cromagnon man, and Neanderthal man but fail to mention the one that was the most topical of them all in the mid 1930's—the Piltdown man.
 Of him, the famed Louis Leakey wrote in his 1934 book, Adam's Ancestors, "the Piltdown skull is probably very much more nearly related to Homo sapiens than to any other known type.
 We also quoted from Martin J. Reader's 1981 book, Missing Links that Piltdown man was not debunked as a fake until the 1950's period.

 Our references were not enough to prevent Martin Gardner from indicating that the omission of a reference to Piltdown man in The Urantia Papers is of no consequence because everyone knew the Piltdown thing was a fake.

-In A Scientific Forgery (1990), which was not available to us for our paper, Frank Spencer elaborated on earlier work by the Australian historian Ian Langham, voicing his opinion that the Piltdown forgery  "had been tailored to withstand scientific scrutiny and thereby promote a particular interpretation of the human fossil record."
+In A Scientific Forgery (1990), which was not available to us for our paper, Frank Spencer elaborated on earlier work by the Australian historian Ian Langham, voicing his opinion that the Piltdown forgery  “had been tailored to withstand scientific scrutiny and thereby promote a particular interpretation of the human fossil record.”
 It remained controversial and hotly disputed until fluorine dating and other tests had shown in 1953 and 1954, that the skull was a skillfully disguised fragment of a modern human cranium about 50,000 years of age.
 Which makes the omission of a reference to it in the Urantia Papers somewhat remarkable after all—and Gardner once again wrong on all counts.

-# On "Prophesy"
+# On “Prophesy”

-The "prophetic" information discussed is only a sample but should be sufficient for any open minded reader to decide that these Papers must surely be worthy of  their attention.
+The “prophetic” information discussed is only a sample but should be sufficient for any open minded reader to decide that these Papers must surely be worthy of  their attention.

 Besides the prophetic information that turns out to be correct, well-informed readers will also find materials that are well out-of date.
 That must be accepted as inevitable because the terms of the mandate limited the authors to our 1930's level of knowledge.

-But any really close and serious examination of the "prophetic" information provided herein will require that those with the prior intention of rejecting the Papers are forced to stretch their "truth" beyond reasonable limits in order to placate their conscience.
+But any really close and serious examination of the “prophetic” information provided herein will require that those with the prior intention of rejecting the Papers are forced to stretch their “truth” beyond reasonable limits in order to placate their conscience.

 For me personally, this prophetic material had little to do with my conviction that the revelation is what it says it is.
 In Part 4, I met the Jesus I had already known for many years.
 The Urantia Papers expanded that knowledge and then provided the bonus of an intimate knowledge, and a far better understanding, of Father, Son, and Holy Spirit—plus an overall view of a magnificent and incredible Creation, its purposes, and my own role therein.
-Also, I found that the quality of its text placed this work in a class all of its own, making it worth reading regardless of any claim to "inspiration"
+Also, I found that the quality of its text placed this work in a class all of its own, making it worth reading regardless of any claim to “inspiration”

 Faith and personal experience, not science or even quality, is the key that elevates the spiritual content of the Papers to any exalted level.
 Virtually everybody could gain value from a study of the Urantia Papers, regardless of their authorship.
 As with the teachings and life of Jesus of Nazareth, they have the potential to change the individual, and the world in which we live.

 From the Urantia Papers.

-"To isolate part of life and call it religion is to disintegrate life and to distort religion."
+“To isolate part of life and call it religion is to disintegrate life and to distort religion.”
 (1134)

-"Man's greatest spiritual jeopardy consists in partial progress, the predicament of unfinished growth; modern science, particularly psychology, has weakened only those religions which are so largely dependent on fear, superstition, and emotion."
+“Man's greatest spiritual jeopardy consists in partial progress, the predicament of unfinished growth; modern science, particularly psychology, has weakened only those religions which are so largely dependent on fear, superstition, and emotion.”
 (1090)

-"The philosophic elimination of religious fear and the steady progress of science add greatly to the mortality of false gods; and even though these casualties of man-made deities may momentarily befog the spiritual vision, they eventually destroy the ignorance and superstition which so long obscured the living God of eternal love."
+“The philosophic elimination of religious fear and the steady progress of science add greatly to the mortality of false gods; and even though these casualties of man-made deities may momentarily befog the spiritual vision, they eventually destroy the ignorance and superstition which so long obscured the living God of eternal love.”
 (1134)

-"Be not discouraged; human evolution is still in progress, and the revelation of God to the world, in and through Jesus, shall not fail."
+“Be not discouraged; human evolution is still in progress, and the revelation of God to the world, in and through Jesus, shall not fail.”
 (1134)